YukinojoKoyama/Koyama-et-al.-2023/How to use data/README_ASM4.txt

 ●Grain size measurement●
 ASM4_PZ_Grainsize.ctf

-After obtaining the crystallographic orientation, the entire area was used for grain size estimation.
+The entire area was used for grain size estimation.
 Grain size and grain boundary estimation were performed using GrainsizeCalculation for Crossetal.2017.

 ●Fabric pattern and OA●